RafaelFino/PDF-BarCodeSplitter/readme.md

 - Paper

 ### FedEX
-Pages with barcodes type PDF_417 are Thermal types
+Pages with barcodes types PDF_417 or UPC_E are Thermal types

 ### UPS
 Pages with text "invoice" are paper type (case insensitive)